Tried & Tested Dosing Tips For Cannabis Concentrates

 Pick a familiar strain

 Before looking for the ideal dose, you must pick a familiar strain because it ensures comfort and confidence.
 Getting started is easy for seasoned consumers who know all about cannabis strains and have some experience with them.
 You can handle a concentrate better if you already know its CBD and THC profile.
 Having used it in flower, tincture, or edible form is even better.
-As a newbie, you can research strains and seek recommendations to anticipate the outcomes.
+Whether you are in the market for a low-THC strain or an intoxicating Gelato high, research is definitely recommended for first-time consumers to ensure a safe, premier cannabis experience.

 Go low and slow